 We are working with ADASS to develop and deliver a support offer to help councils and their partners embed the Making Safeguarding Personal (MSP) approach.

 Making Safeguarding Personal (MSP) is a sector-led initiative which aims to develop an outcomes focus to safeguarding work, and a range of responses to support people to improve or resolve their circumstances.
-Part of the Care and Health Improvement Programme, the work is supported by the LGA with the Association of Directors of Adult Social Care (ADASS) and other national partners and seeks to promote this approach and share good practice.
-A series of tools to support MSP, measure effectiveness and improve safeguarding practice is also available."
+Part of the Care and Health Improvement Programme, the work is supported by the LGA with the Association of Directors of Adult Social Care (ADASS) and other national partners and seeks to promote this approach and share good practice."

 The MSP case studies from October 2019 illustrate outcome focused practice in safeguarding adults in line with the MSP approach.
 They are from nine council areas who put forward case studies, with local areas welcome to put forward further case studies.